 Products purchased in bulk (bags or boxes) will need to be repackaged in air-tight containers (buckets, cans, or mylar bags) for long-term storage.
 Mylar bags should be kept in rodent proof containers for extra protection.

 The ideal or optimum temperature for long-term food storage is 60˚F in a cool, dry place where the temperature remains fairly constant.
 Extreme fluctuations in temperature can cause the food to lose its nutritional value.

 The online order system provides a shipping quote for UPS ground shipping.
 The cost will vary depending on the weight of your order and your location.
-Some orders may qualify for freight shipping (usually approximately 1,000 pounds) and may be cheaper than the UPS quote provided.
+Some orders may qualify for freight shipping (usually approximately 500 pounds or more) and may be cheaper than the UPS quote provided.
 Freight shipping quotes must be calculated manually and will be provided via email if your email address is provided.
 Some orders may need to ship via U.S. Mail.
 These quotes must also be calculated manually and you will be contacted via email, if provided, with the cost of shipping.
 If contacted with an alternate shipping cost (mail or freight), your order will not be charged until you have approved the shipping cost.